Funding AI for Good: A Call for Meaningful Engagement: Findings

 \textbf{Grounding evaluation in benefits to the local community beyond the technical aspects.} A few funding programs in our corpus went beyond emphasizing technical deliverables and explicitly highlighted benefits to the community as part of their evaluation framework.
 For example, Lacuna Fund's call for proposals related to datasets for Natural Language Processing (\id{C14}) and Antimicrobial Resistance (\id{C15}) specified several evaluation criteria in addition to technical quality and feasibility of proposals, particularly highlighting dimensions of \textit{``Participatory Approach''} and \textit{``Sustainability \& Communications.''} The \textit{``Participatory Approach''} criterion required applicants to \textit{``ensure sustained maintenance and usage of the dataset by the local community''} and to \textit{``share project outputs and benefits with data providers and/or the community,''} emphasizing the tangible benefits of the projects to the community involved.
 Similarly, the \textit{``Sustainability \& Communications''} criterion encouraged applicants to embed community-oriented structures for ongoing impact, for example, by \textit{``organizing a workshop on dataset sustainability with interested stakeholders; or establish a sustainability committee.''}

 \textbf{Evaluating AI’s impact and encouraging flexible expectations of novelty in research.} Some funding calls aimed at advancing AI research explicitly supported assessments on the \textit{direction} of AI’s potential impact (rather than just the \textit{scale} of its benefits).
-For example, the Wellcome Mental Health Data Prize: UK and South Africa (C8) encouraged applicants to consider the risks posed by data biases in AI technologies and requires applicants to address data quality, bias mitigation, and ethics in their proposals.
-Applicants must consider \textit{``risks or issues associated with the proposed timelines and plans for mitigation,''} with this criterion accounting for 10\% of applicant evaluation.
+For example, the Wellcome Mental Health Data Prize: UK and South Africa (\id{C8}) encouraged applicants to consider the risks posed by data biases in AI technologies and required applicants to address data quality, bias mitigation, and ethics in their proposals.
+Applicants had to consider \textit{``risks or issues associated with the proposed timelines and plans for mitigation,''} with this criterion accounting for 10\% of applicant evaluation.

-Some funding calls also expected research novelty more flexibly to ensure the exploration of AI-based interventions was suitable for the specific contexts.
-For example, the Wellcome Mental Health Data Prizes (C8 and C9) clarified that \textit{``it is not expected that the team must innovate in their methodology if this is not appropriate for their research.''} Similarly, the Climate Change AI Innovation Grants (C13) specified that \textit{``it is perfectly acceptable to use a previously published ML algorithm or architecture,''} and grounded the exploration of AI on a solid contextual understanding: \textit{``Projects should employ or address AI/ML in a way that is well-motivated and well-scoped for the problem setting, which may or may not include the development of novel techniques.''}
+Some funding calls also described expectations for research novelty more flexibly, ensuring that the exploration of AI-based interventions was suitable for the specific contexts.
+For example, the Wellcome Mental Health Data Prizes (\id{C8} and \id{C9}) clarified that \textit{``it is not expected that the team must innovate in their methodology if this is not appropriate for their research.''} Similarly, the Climate Change AI Innovation Grants (\id{C13}) specified that \textit{``it is perfectly acceptable to use a previously published ML algorithm or architecture,''} and grounded the exploration of AI on a solid contextual understanding: \textit{``Projects should employ or address AI/ML in a way that is well-motivated and well-scoped for the problem setting, which may or may not include the development of novel techniques.''}